wjdenny/resources-johnson-county/README.md

 Please note that any text or information you contribute will be offered under this project's public domain dedication, which will preclude any and all intellectual property rights.

+## How to use this project as a template
+If you have a GitHub account, you can fork this project to create a copy of it that you own.
+At that point, you can make whatever changes you want.

+The information about the resources is located in `./_data/resources.yaml`.

 ## Other information
 The resources contained here is purely informational and cannot be guaranteed